boltlabs-inc/libzkchannels/README.md

 ### 1.3 Build MPC with Malicious Security

 As mentioned before, our MPC functionality can be instantiated in two possible models: **semi-honest** or **malicious**.
-We build with the semi-honest model by default for testing but it is not ideal for real world adversaries.
+For testing, we build with the semi-honest model by default.
+Our MPC functionality is secure against adversaries that do not necessarily follow the protocol and may try any arbitrary attack strategy in order to deanonymize the users, link payments, or corrupt the MPC outputs.
+Security in this model means that despite the attack strategy, users either get correct output from the MPC or no output (e.g., due to an abort).

 You can compile zkChannels with malicious security as follows:

 	export AG2PC=1
 	cargo clean